 Don’t over-think your centerpieces.

-At a farm wedding, nothing should be on your tables that you can't find growing close by.
+At a farm wedding, nothing should be on your tables that you can’t find growing close by.
 Use decor that reflects the season and crops with where you are at.
 Above, sweet citrus-hued zinnias make a charming farm-to-table centerpiece with ripe cherries in the bottom of the vase.
-For a summer wedding, use single blooms with lots of greenery to create a line-up of glass vases down a long family-style table (below, right).
-Keep your place settings simple (below, left).
-This isn't a theme that incorporates fussy or overly-styled very well.
+For a summer wedding, use single blooms with lots of greenery to create a line-up of glass vases down a long family-style table.
+Keep your place settings simple.
+This isn’t a theme that incorporates fussy or overly-styled very well.

 Towards autumn, use leaves, artichokes, and fresh apples to reflect what’s available at the farm (below), and the changing seasons.

-You don't have to use flowers.
-Use greenery, branches, or herbs with candles to create a steamlined tablescape statement (below, left).
-You can also use veggies (below, right) or fruit straight out of the garden for a splash of color!
+You don’t have to use flowers.
+Use greenery, branches, or herbs with candles to create a steamlined tablescape statement.
+You can also use veggies or fruit straight out of the garden for a splash of color!